Judge rejects request to dismiss drug trafficking charges against Nicolás Maduro and his wife

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm or refute the claim about Maduro and Cilia Flores appearing in court.
+No evidence found in web search, cross-references, or Wikipedia to support the claim about Maduro shaking hands and speaking Spanish.

 INSUFFICIENT EVIDENCE